gupta-himanshu/javascript-for-beginners/Basics.md

 JavaScript takes care of it automatically.
 13. Within the body of a function, a local variable takes precedence over a global variable with the same name.
+14. The **for...in** loop is used to loop through an object's properties.